Egg yolk for cats: healthy or dangerous?

 Table of contents

-1. Can cats eat egg yolk?
+1. Can cats eat egg yolks?

 Important nutrients in egg yolk:

-- Proteins – Support muscle building
+- Proteins – Support muscle growth

 - Vitamin A – Good for eyes, skin and coat